-Cleaning and sealing limestone flooring and outdoor patios is essential to preserve and protect the beauty of the stone.
+Cleaning and sealing limestone flooring and outdoor patios are essential to preserve and protect the beauty of the stone.
 One of the most common sedimentary rocks on earth, limestone is made from calcite, aragonite, and other grains.
 These “grains” contain the remains of shells of ancient marine organisms, making limestone unique.

 What is limestone used for?